 ArcGIS Enterprise deployments

-You can configure the properties file used with the webgisdr utility so that it sends all the backup files it generates to an Amazon S3 bucket you create before running the utility.
+You can configure the properties file used with the webgisdr utility so that it sends all the backup files it generates to an Amazon Simple Storage Service (S3) bucket you create before running the utility.

-When an EC2 instance is in a VPC endpoint, it can only read and write to S3 buckets in the AWS region it's deployed in.
+When an Amazon Elastic Compute Cloud (EC2) instance is in a VPC endpoint, it can only read and write to S3 buckets in the AWS region it's deployed in.
 If you want to use the webgisdr tool to back up your ArcGIS Enterprise deployment, and you want to store the backup content in an S3 bucket that's in a different region from the EC2 instance, delete the VPC endpoint associated with the EC2 instance.